 Customs authorities continued to review the content of imported religious materials and occasionally confiscated some of them.

 The government did not always enforce the prohibition against bell towers and crosses on churches, and some churches in Abu Dhabi, Dubai, and Sharjah displayed crosses on their buildings or had ornamental bell towers; none of them used the towers to ring or chime bells.
+The church at the government-sponsored Abrahamic Family House in Abu Dhabi features an engraved cross on a pillar.

 The government continued to provide land for non-Islamic cemeteries.
 Cremation facilities and associated cemeteries were available for the large Hindu community.
 Non-Muslim groups said the capacity of crematoriums and cemeteries was generally sufficient to meet demand, although press reporting indicated some strains on capacity during the height of the COVID-19 pandemic.
 The government required residents and nonresidents to obtain a permit to use cremation facilities, and authorities routinely granted such permits.
 The government allowed individuals from all religious groups except Islam to use the crematoriums.
 Hindu temples also provided cremation services to non-Hindus.